FirelyTeam/firely-docs/vonk/features/multiversion.rst

    {<valid Patient JSON body with id: 123>}

 #.
 If no resource with this id existed before: it will be created with this id.
-(This was already always the behaviour of Vonk.)
+(This was already always the behaviour of Firely Server.)
 #.
 If a resource with this id existed before, in STU3: update it.
 #.
 If a resource with this id already exists in R4: you will get an error with an OperationOutcome saying that a resource with this id already exists with a different informationmodel.